 Creativity and entrepreneurialism are at the centre of engineering design education at Monash.
 You can access dedicated, collaborative design and build spaces to take an idea to reality.
 The university’s entrepreneurial initiative, The Generator, provides experiential education, mentors and seed funding to support you and your startup or social enterprise on your entrepreneurial journey.

-Bachelor of Chemical Engineering (Honours) and Bachelor of Chemistry
+Bachelor of Chemical Engineering (Honours)

 What you’ll study in your undergraduate degree